 (e) you have a legal right to end the contract because of something we have done wrong.

 1.2 Exercising your right to change your mind (Consumer Contracts Regulations 2013).
 For most products bought online you have a legal right to change your mind within 14 days.
 These rights, under the Consumer Contracts Regulations 2013, are explained in more detail in these terms.

 1.3 When you don't have the right to change your mind.

 (a) You do not have a right to change your mind in respect of services when once we have begun processing or the services have been completed, even if the cancellation period is still running.

 1.4 How long do I have to change my mind?

 Where you have purchased services, you have 14 days after the day we email you to confirm we accept your order.
 However, once we have begun or completed the services you cannot change your mind, even if the period is still running.
-If you cancel after we have started the services, you must pay us for the services provided up until the time you tell us that you have changed your mind.

 1.5 Ending the contract where we are not at fault and there is no right to change your mind.

 (a) Even if we are not at fault and you do not have a right to change your mind (see clause 8 of the Terms), you can still end the contract before it is completed, but you may have to pay us compensation.

 (b) The contract for services is completed when we have finished providing the services and you have paid for them.
 If you want to end a contract before it is completed where we are not at fault and you have not changed your mind, just contact us to let us know.